 C409.4.2 Data acquisition system.
 The data acquisition system shall store the data from the required meters and other sensing devices for a minimum of 36 months.
 For each energy supply and end use category required by C409.2 and C409.3, it shall provide real-time energy consumption data and logged data for any hour, day, month or year.

 C409.4.3 Energy display.
-For each building subject to Section C409.2 and C409.3, either a readily accessible and visible display, or a web page or other electronic document accessible to building management or to a third-party energy data analysis service shall be provided in the building accessible by building operation and management personnel.
+For each building subject to Section C409.2 and C409.3, either a visible display in a location with ready access, or a web page or other electronic document available to building management or to a third-party energy data analysis service for access shall be provided in the building available for access by building operation and management personnel.
 The display shall graphically provide the current energy consumption rate for each whole building energy source, plus each end use category, as well as the average and peak values for any day, week or year.

 C409.4.4 Commissioning.
 The entire system shall be commissioned in accordance with Section C408.
 Deficiencies found during testing shall be corrected and retested and the commissioning report shall be updated to confirm that the entire metering and data acquisition and display system is fully functional.